Course Selection Procedure

 During the add/drop period, many students attend a number of classes in order to get a sense of the courses.
 Students who are wait-listed for a course often attend these classes in order to keep up with the material.

-Permission to add or drop courses from your program after the dates listed on the Sessional Dates is granted only as an accommodation.
+Permission to add or drop courses from your schedule after the dates listed on the Sessional Dates is granted only as an accommodation.
 Students should submit a petition to the Accommodations Committee to make such a request.

 Terminology and Course Numbers